-- Compression waste pipes are fixed with the washing machine with nuts.
-First of all, the pipe is cut and then the burrs are removed with abrasive paper, preferably sand paper and then it is pushed into the fixture of the machine as far as it goes.
-Once the pipe fits, the nuts have to be tightened around, thus compressing it with the washer and sealing it airlessly.
+- Compression waste pipes are fixed to the washing machine with nuts.
+The pipe is cut and then the burrs are removed with abrasive paper, preferably sand paper and then it is pushed into the fixture of the machine as far as it goes.
+Once the pipe fits, the nuts have to be tightened around, thus compressing it with the washer and sealing it.

-- Sometimes, the pipe can be sealed with a welding of solvent cement in the place where it joins the washer.
+- Sometimes, the pipe can be sealed with a solvent cement in the place where it joins the washer.
 Solvent cement hardens immediately, causing the pipe to stay there perfectly.

 - For the machines which come with a perfect push fit connector pipe, you do not have to do much.
 Simply cutting the pipe to size and inserting it will be enough.

 Get professional help to install washing machine waste pipes

 Not everyone is adept at the handiwork and knowledge of tool usage needed to cut, shape and polish the pipes as required.
 The job is best left to professionals who are trained at these kinds of plumbing work.
 Call the local plumbing agency and appoint an authorized person to come over and do the work for you.
 Here at A-1 we have professionals trained in installing waste pipes.
 If you find yourself needing an installation- do not hesitate to give us a call or schedule an estimate with us.